SoftwareAG/c8y-docs/content/device-management-application/managing-device-data-bundle/managing-trusted-certificate-settings.md

 4. 4.
 Click **Save** to confirm your entries.

 {{< c8y-admon-info >}}
-If the date field is empty or is a future date, then the current date is used.
+If the date field is empty or a future date, then the current date is used.
 {{< /c8y-admon-info >}}

 #### Offline CRL bulk upload {#offline-crl-bulk-upload}